-Tiny Delaware is home to one sizable–but shrinking–Amish settlement.
-Founded nearly 100 years ago, the community just outside state capital Dover faces land pressures, with many families moving away in recent years.
-However, well over 1,000 Amish still live in the Dover settlement.
+Tiny Delaware is home to one sizable and long-lived Amish settlement.
+Founded over 100 years ago, the community just outside state capital Dover continues to grow despite land pressure.
+Today (2023) nearly 2,000 Amish live in the Dover settlement.

 Amish first settled in the middle of Kent County, the central county of the state’s three, in 1915.
 Settlers arrived here from states as diverse as Wisconsin, Montana, Alabama, and Ohio.
 Today, the community numbers 13 church districts, with approximately 1,915 people, according to the latest figures from the Young Center at Elizabethtown College (PA).

 At the Dover settlement, traditional plain white shutterless homes mix with suburban and rural English dwellings.
 Numerous buggy signs alert drivers to the presence of the Amish, cautioning vehicles to maintain low speeds when passing buggies.

-The Dover Amish have begun to leave the settlement in large numbers due to these pressures–with some no doubt enticed by the high land prices.
+Years ago the Dover Amish began leaving the settlement in significant numbers due to these pressures – with some no doubt enticed by the high land prices.
 Indeed, a family can sell its farmland and comfortably purchase one, two or even more farms in less-densely populated regions of the country.

 Numerous Amish from Dover have migrated and started daughter settlements.
 An example of such community is the Halifax County, Virginia Amish group, or that at Burke’s Garden, Virginia.
-Realtor’s signs in some Amish yards as well as formerly Amish homes now wired for electricity are signs of the changes taking place in the settlement.
+Realtor’s signs in some Amish yards as well as formerly Amish homes now wired for electricity are signs of such changes in the settlement.

 As a result of the land situation, few Amish at Dover remain in full-time agriculture.
 The price of land in the area generally prohibits young men starting up in full-fledged dairy farming.
 High land prices may make some question why they continue to farm themselves.
 In fact, a number of those still owning large farms rent the land to be farmed by English farmers.
-A local Amish person estimates that only around 20 full-time Amish farmers remain.
+In the early 2010s, a local Amish person estimated that only around 20 full-time Amish farmers remain.